Skip to content

 Upload local models

-Use this method when the model requires login, a token, approval, or manual download, or when the model source is not supported by ComfyUI Launcher.
+Use this method when the model requires login, a token, approval, or manual download, or when the model source is not supported by ComfyUI Launcher or Server Download.

 1. Download the model file to your local device.
-If needed, see Models cannot be downloaded in ComfyUI Launcher.
+If needed, see Models cannot be downloaded directly to Olares.

 2. Open Files from the Launchpad.